kattlo/piemok/README.md

 ```

-5. Use to test code with Kafka Avro Servializer
+5. Use to test code with Kafka Avro Serializer
 ```java

 ```